NrdyBhu1/NrdyBhu1.github.io/opengl/opengl-2-rendering.md

 ### VBO, VAO & IBO
 **VBO**: The VBO is the vertex buffer object which contains the vertices of triangles.
 **VAO**: The VAO is the vertex attrib object which contains the position, color and differents attributes of a vertex.
 **IBO**: The IBO is the index buffer object which is responsible for the rendering of each vertex.
-It contains the sequence in which the vertex should be drawn.
+It contains the sequence in which the vertices should be drawn.